skrattaren/apf.rst/apf.rst

 - [p.
 287/207] "Ancient fragments chimed together now in Magrat's head."

   The six lines given make up three different poems.
-From "`The Fairies`_", by Irish poet William Allingham (1850):
+From **The Fairies**, by Irish poet William Allingham (1850):

         Up the airy mountain, down the rushy glen